wordofwarning/wordofwarning.org/current/2024-emergency/evening/index.md

 <hr>
 **Jana Aizupe & Company** · *if I stay here any longer I will stay here forever*

-That feeling when you keep making coffee thinking "*okay, I will make coffee & then I will start*", "*okay, I will go for a walk & then I will start".
+That feeling when you keep making coffee thinking "*okay, I will make coffee & then I will start*", "*okay, I will go for a walk & then I will start*".
 The start turns into staring onto a blank page.
 Getting up.
 Making another coffee…<br>An experimental performance piece with live music about the inability to begin.

 Director: Jana Aizupe · Musicians: Dara Hughes & Amelia Dunne

-Jana is a West Midlands-based working-class theatre artist, primarily working through devising, movement, and film.
+Jana is a West Midlands-based working-class theatre artist, primarily working through devising, movement, film.
 She is a trained street dancer, therefore values non-verbal connections through shared movements in space.
 She is also very passionate about applied theatre, putting emphasis on the process of co-creation.

 Insta <a href="https://instagram.com/1001create" target="_blank">@1001create</a>
 <hr>